 No goal (especially weight loss) is accomplished overnight.

 Repetition and/or consistency are key to forming habits.

 So if a behavior is not enjoyed, it will likely not be sustained long enough to form a habit.

-Successful, long-term weight loss is about developing AND strengthening healthy habits over weeks, months, and years.
+Successful, long-term weight loss is about developing AND strengthening healthy habits!

 As desirable as losing weight quickly is, we need to shift our minds towards a different way of thinking.